prl-theworkshop/prl-theworkshop.github.io/README.md

 ## Important Dates

-- ~~Submission deadline: Feb 24, 2021 (postponed)~~
-- Submission deadline: March 24, 2021 (new date)
+- Submission deadline: ~~March 24, 2021 (new date)~~ Will be extended.
 - Notification date: April 16, 2021
 - Camera-ready deadline: May 14, 2021
 - Workshop date: ~~June 8 or 9, 2021 (TBD)~~ August, 2021.

+We apologize for the new extension of the submission deadline, and for the change in the workshop dates.
-The ICAPS conference announced that due to the COVID situation, the dates have changed.
+The ICAPS conferences announced that, due to the COVID situation, it will be fully virtual, and held on August 2 - 13, 2021.

 ## Submission Instructions